Page Miss Glory (1935 film): Legacy

-Warner Bros. followed the film in 1936 with the Merrie Melodies cartoon Page Miss Glory.
+Warner Bros. followed the film in 1936 with the Merrie Melodies cartoon Miss Glory.
 The film's title song, written by Harry Warren and Al Dubin and performed in the movie by Dick Powell, features prominently in the cartoon.
 Though the cartoon, like the film, is set in a large hotel, the plot is completely different.

 The 1949 comedy movie The Girl from Jones Beach is also about a "composite" beauty.
 Ronald Reagan plays a cheesecake artist who paints his greatest creation using 12 models who are unknown to each other.
 Then he stumbles across a woman (played by Virginia Mayo) who's the perfect likeness of the woman in the picture.
 In 2002, two separate films used premises from "Page Miss Glory".
 New Line Cinema released S1m0ne, which tells the story of a man who makes a composite image of a gorgeous woman by combining the best features of several renowned Hollywood beauties - and is then faced with the challenge of producing the real woman; and Sony Pictures released Maid in Manhattan, which tells the story of a luxury hotel maid who is mistaken for a wealthy hotel guest after seen wearing an article of clothing meant for someone else.
 John Hughes' original script title for Maid in Manhattan was "The Chambermaid."

 None of these films credit Joseph Schrank, Phillip Dunning, Delmer Daves or Robert Lord with the story.